MA2592021/vue-quiz-app/README.md

 A modern, accessible quiz application built with Vue 3, TypeScript, and Vuetify.
 Features include multi-language support (English/Arabic), keyboard navigation, theme switching, and PDF export functionality.

+## 📹 Explanation Video

+Watch the [explanation video](https://youtu.be/gMreHHkJrYc) (in Arabic) to see the app in action and learn about its features and implementation details.

 ## 🚀 Features

 - **Multi-language Support**: English and Arabic with RTL layout support